-Step 1: calculate your hourly overhead costs
+Step 1: Calculate your hourly overhead costs

 Overhead costs are costs that need to be paid regardless of sales, so for example include your studio rent, phone and mobile, insurance, utilities, marketing, storage, business rates.
 These are the invoices that you pay often on a regular basis.
 Don’t include your drawings/salary or raw materials.

-The hourly overhead costs will then be £250/16h = £15.62
+The hourly overhead costs will then be £12,000/768h = £15.62

-Step 2: calculate your hourly wage
+Step 2: Calculate your hourly wage

 Let’s say the milliner wants to earn gross £22K p.a.

-We use the same figures as previously: 48 weeks x 40h x 40% = 768 hours, so that makes an hourly wage requirement of £22K/768 = £28.65
+We use the same hourly figures as previously: 48 weeks x 40h x 40% = 768 hours, so that makes an hourly wage requirement of £22K/768 = £28.65

-Step 3: calculate your total hourly rate
+Step 3: Calculate your total hourly rate

 This is your hourly overhead costs + hourly wage = £ 15.62 + £28.65 = £ 44.27

 Check out with a time sheet and keep a time log.
-You might be surprised how different your guess is from the reality …
+You might be surprised how different your guess is from the reality!

 Use averages e.g. you cut 6 hats in 2 hours, resulting in 20 min per hat on average.

-Let’s say total time spend to get 1 hat ready is 2.25 hours x hourly rate = £99.60
+Let’s say total time spend to get 1 hat ready is 2.25 hours x hourly rate of £ 44.27 = £99.60

 Step 5: Calculate the total material costs

 Don’t skimp, it really is important to have a bit of contingency, and don’t use the cheapest materials.

-Tip: Don’t use the cheapest materials: if you use a very cheap zip for example your overall product will look cheap, but the chances are that it will break sooner too, and the cost of replacing a broken zip are far higher than using a good zip in the first place.
+If you use a very cheap zip for example your overall product will look cheap, but the chances are that it will break sooner too, and the cost of replacing a broken zip are far higher than using a good zip in the first place.